Machine learning methods for finite population parameter estimation in survey sampling: MODEL-ASSISTED ESTIMATION

 The first term on the right-hand side is the oracle model-assisted estimator discussed in Section~\eqref{Sec:OR:MA}.
 The second term captures the effect of estimating the population-level fitted rule $m_N(\cdot)$.
-Under Poisson sampling, the variables $\{I_k/\pi_k-1:k\in U\}$ are independent with mean zero.
-Conditional on the construction of $\widehat m^{(-v(k))}(\cdot)$, the design variance of the second term on the right-hand side of \eqref{eq:MA_cf_decomposition} is
+Under Poisson sampling, the variables $\{\alpha_k:k\in U\}$ are independent with mean zero.
+For each $j=1, \ldots, K$, conditional on the construction of $\widehat m^{(-j)}(\cdot)$, which is a measurable function of $(I_i)_{i\in U_{-j}}$, thus independent of $I_k/\pi_k-1$ for $k \in U_j$, the design variance of the second term on the right-hand side of \eqref{eq:MA_cf_decomposition} is bounded by